Pareshdandane/DLND-Project-Dog-Breed-Classifier/README.md

 # flower-classifier-pytorch
-Classifying 102 different flower species from images with CNN (using pytorch)
+Classifying 133 different dog breed from images with CNN (using pytorch)

 ## Project Overview
-This project is the assignment from the [Udacity Deep learning nanodgree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
+This project is the assignment from the [Udacity Deep Learning Nanodgree](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
-The project focuses on training a convolutional neural network to classify 102 different dog breed species from a set of 6000 images ([dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)).
-Because of the small dataset, I have utilized pre-trained models such as VGG19 and ResNet152 and did transfer learning on top of these models to classify the dog images with an accuracy of about 93% from the test dataset.
+The project focuses on training a convolutional neural network to classify 133 different dog breed species from a set of 6000 images ([dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip)).
+Because of the small dataset, I have utilized pre-trained models such as VGG19 and VGG16 and did transfer learning on top of these models to classify the dog images with an accuracy of about 83% from the test dataset.

 ## Prerequisite